OCamlPro/superbol-studio-oss/README.md

 ## Coverage

-GnuCOBOL can make your programs generate coverage information at runtime.
-To enable this feature, you can set the `enable-coverage` setting to `true` in the `Superbol: build (debug)` task in your `tasks.json` file (see [Section Customizing Build Tasks](#customizing-build-tasks)).
+GnuCOBOL can instrument your programs so they can generate coverage information at runtime.
+To enable this feature, you can set the `for-coverage` setting to `true` in the `Superbol: build (debug)` task in your `tasks.json` file (see [Section Customizing Build Tasks](#customizing-build-tasks)).

 ### Coverage Information